 Recruiting agencies face a unique AEO challenge: two distinct audiences are asking AI about you.
 Companies search "best tech recruiters in Austin."
 Candidates search "is [agency] legit."
 AI search engines answer both using LinkedIn company pages, Glassdoor profiles, Indeed reviews, ClearlyRated awards, and Reddit threads (r/recruitinghell has 600,000+ members).
-Most agencies are invisible because they treat AI search like Google: relying on their website and a few reviews instead of building structured, verifiable content AI needs.
+Most agencies are invisible because they treat AI search like Google: relying on their website and a few reviews instead of building the structured, verifiable content AEO requires.

 The recruiting industry has a trust problem AI amplifies.
 Candidate sentiment on Reddit shapes what AI tells the next hiring manager who asks about you.
 Companies want placement data, not promises.
 This guide is a three-step plan to get your agency recommended to both audiences.